harshita2201301024/obsidian/data/Daily Notes/2024/July/22-July-2024-Monday.md

 6. Change Search API
 7. Responsiveness
 8. Change Behaviour from dashboard after having a discussion with Chandra
-9. Some Issue from back
+9. Some Issue from backoffice approval
+10. Back Button is not working properly
+11.